Visual arts of the Indigenous peoples of the Americas: Textiles

 Fiberwork dating back 10,000 years has been unearthed from Guitarrero Cave in Peru.
 Cotton and wool from alpaca, llamas, and vicuñas have been woven into elaborate textiles for thousands of years in the Andes and are still important parts of Quechua and Aymara culture today.
 Coroma in Antonio Quijarro Province, Bolivia is a major center for ceremonial textile production.
 An Aymara elder from Coroma said, "In our sacred weavings are expressions of our philosophy, and the basis for our social organization...
 The sacred weavings are also important in differentiating one community, or ethnic group, from a neighboring group..."

-Kuna tribal members of Panama and Colombia are famous for their molas, cotton panels with elaborate geometric designs created by a reverse appliqué technique.
+Guna tribal members of Panama and Colombia are famous for their molas, cotton panels with elaborate geometric designs created by a reverse appliqué technique.
 Designs originated from traditional skin painting designs but today exhibit a wide range of influences, including pop culture.
-Two mola panels form a blouse, but when a Kuna woman is tired of a blouse, she can disassemble it and sell the molas to art collectors.
+Two mola panels form a blouse, but when a Guna woman is tired of a blouse, she can disassemble it and sell the molas to art collectors.

 Mayan women have woven cotton with backstrap looms for centuries, creating items such as huipils or traditional blouses.
 Elaborate Maya textiles featured representations of animals, plants, and figures from oral history.
 Organizing into weaving collectives have helped Mayan women earn better money for their work and greatly expand the reach of Mayan textiles in the world.

 Seminole seamstresses, upon gaining access to sewing machines in the late 19th century and early 20th centuries, invented an elaborate appliqué patchwork tradition.
 Seminole patchwork, for which the tribe is known today, came into full flower in the 1920s.

 Great Lakes and Prairie tribes are known for their ribbonwork, found on clothing and blankets.
 Strips of silk ribbons are cut and appliquéd in layers, creating designs defined by negative space.
 The colors and designs might reflect the clan or gender of the wearer.
 Powwow and other dance regalia from these tribes often feature ribbonwork.
 These tribes are also known for their fingerwoven sashes.